python/cpython/Doc/howto/isolating-extensions.rst

 Both cases (and combinations of them) would be most useful when embedding Python within a library.
-Libraries generally shouldn't make assumptions about the application that uses them, which includes assuming a process-wide "main Python interpreter".
+Libraries generally shouldn't make assumptions about the application that uses them, which include assuming a process-wide "main Python interpreter".

 Historically, Python extension modules don't handle this use case well.